 - cancel the teacher’s registration.

-The VIT will consider any of these requests and will determine whether this is an opportunity response to any alleged conduct or concerns that have been raised.
+The VIT will consider any of these requests and will determine whether this is an appropriate response to any alleged conduct or concerns that have been raised.

 Referral to an informal hearing, medical panel hearing or formal hearing